 Addressing A7: Cross-site Scripting (XSS) in WordPress

 Cross-site Scripting, also known as XSS is a technical application vulnerability.
-It is caused by not validating and escaping untrusted data.
+It is most probably one of the most common technical vulnerability.
+A XSS vulnerability occurs when untrusted data is not validated and escaped.
 When a malicious attacker exploits a cross-site scripting vulnerability they can steal logged in users’ cookie and impersonate them.
 They can also hijack their session.

-When a cross-site scripting vulnerability is identified in WordPress core or a plugin, typically a fix is available within a few days.
+The WordPress core team typically addresses reported XSS issues in core within just a few days.
 So to ensure your WordPress website core, plugins and themes are not vulnerable to this type of vulnerability always use the latest version of the software.
 Also, always use maintained plugins.

 Addressing A8: Insecure Deserialization in WordPress

 Insecure Deserialization is a technical application vulnerability.
-It is typically caused when the application uses serialized objects from untrusted sources without doing any integrity checks.
+This vulnerability can occur when the application uses serialized objects from untrusted sources without doing integrity checks.

-When a vulnerability of this type is identified in WordPress core or a plugin, typically a fix is available within a few days.
+The WordPress core team typically addresses this type of issue within a few days.
 So to ensure your WordPress website core, plugins and themes are not vulnerable to this type of vulnerability always use the latest version of the software.

 Addressing A9: Using Components with Known Vulnerabilities on a WordPress Website

 Not using software and web applications that have known vulnerabilities might sound like something obvious.
 Though unfortunately it isn’t.
 The WordPress foundation has been doing a lot in this regards.
 They have auto updates for WordPress core.
-On the plugins repository they tag plugins that have not been updated for a while.
+The WordPress plugins review team tags the plugins on the repository that have not been updated for a while as unsafe.

 However it is not always easy for businesses to use the latest and most secure version of a software.
 Many use legacy software and web applications that are not compatible with the latest version of WordPress or other plugins.
-So they are stuck using old and vulnerable version of WordPress and plugins.
+So they have to use old and vulnerable version of WordPress and plugins.
 In such cases, if possible contact the developers to update the code.

 To ensure your website is compliant, this goes without saying: always use the latest version of WordPress core and plugins.
 Also, it is important to deactivate and uninstall any unused plugins, scripts and themes from your website.
-For example many do not delete the default themes and plugins WordPress is shipped with.
+For example, many site administrators do not delete the default WordPress themes and plugins.
 If you are not using them, delete them.